Unity-Technologies/UnityRenderStreaming/Plugin/README_EN.md

 # Building the Plugin

+This guide will cover building and deploying the native plugin `com.unity.webrtc` depends on.

 ### Embedding libwebrtc

 The plugin relies on **libwebrtc**, so building it requires a static libwebrtc link. `webrtc-win.zip` can be found on the Github Release page.